 THIS SOUNDS LIKE A LOT OF WORK - WHY BOTHER?
-Since I mentioned being with Paddling.net for quite a while, let's revisit the very first article.
+Since I mentioned being with Paddling.com (back when it was Paddling.net) for quite a while, let's revisit the very first article.
 After reading it again, every word still rings true:

 Fishing from a paddle-craft is just a feeling that can't be found anywhere else, provided you slow down and enjoy it.
 That will always be harder than it sounds.
 It will make even the most knowledgeable angler ask a more important life question … "what is my big hurry anyway?"

 "Many men go fishing all of their lives without knowing that it is not fish they are after" ~ Henry David Thoreau